-Given the financial distress experienced by many non-profit nursing homes as a result of pandemic-related expense and inadequate Medicaid reimbursement, consolidation with another non-profit nursing home or a hospital may be the only way to avert a closure or sale to a for-profit entity.
-While not entirely clear, it appears that the definition of a "controlling person" may include the parent of a not-for-profit corporation seeking to consolidate with another notfor-profit.
+Given the financial distress experienced by many non-profit nursing homes, consolidation with another non-profit nursing home or a hospital may be the only way to avert a closure or sale to a for-profit entity.
+While not entirely clear, it appears that the definition of a "controlling person" may include the parent of a not-for-profit corporation seeking to consolidate with another not-for-profit.
 The bill would prohibit the Public Health and Health Planning Council (PHHPC) from approving a change in ownership or sponsorship of a facility based solely on a two-star or lower rating on the part of the applicant.
 This provision is overly restrictive.
 The CMS star ratings are a general barometer of facility quality -- they are based on a complex algorithm with various components and weights.
 A facility's overall star rating cannot be viewed in isolation.
 It may have a two-star overall rating, even though it has a five-star rating on quality measures, simply because it had a bad survey three years earlier.
 The PHHPC should have the discretion to approve a change of ownership involving a two-star facility, if other quality measures indicate that its current quality is high and its operator's character and competence otherwise satisfy the law's standards.